 - Display Port: This is another display interface like the HDMI but comes with some basic differences to the previously discussed HDMI.
 This fact might not come in much of a use to you but to some it will that is HDMI is proprietary whereas Display Port is not.
 Display Port came into existence in 2006.

 Well, it has become quite obvious what this facilitates.
 This monster enables you to do some heavy-duty graphics designing.
 It renders graphics at a very high speed than your everyday integrated graphics processing unit which is a must for gamers.

 Dedicated Graphics Card obviously comes with a bunch of pros that’s why it’s this big of a deal.
 It uses its own built-in components, not touching any of your computer’s memory or other peripherals.
 It renders graphics faster than a human can imagine.

 Everything has its ups and downs.
 Dedicated Graphics Card consumes a lot of your power and battery life so it is irritating to gamers using a laptop with a dedicated graphics card.
 They have to constantly switch between their integrated and dedicated graphics card for the sake of their battery life.

 In the meantime, it also releases a lot of heat which has to be managed with extra cooling fans.

-At the end of the day, the dedicated graphics card is a separate processing unit which doesn’t use any of the components of your computer.
+At the end of the day, the dedicated graphics card is a separate processing unit that doesn’t use any of the components of your computer.
 Making your computer fast enough for gaming or graphics designing.
-It has its pros, cons and unique features.
-Graphics Card includes GPU, Video BIOS, Video Memory(VRAM), RAMDAC, Output Interface and interface for transmitting as receiving data like HDMI or Display Port.
+It has its pros, cons, and unique features.
+Graphics Card includes GPU, Video BIOS, Video Memory(VRAM), RAMDAC, Output Interface, and interface for transmitting as receiving data like HDMI or Display Port.